slyfox1186/imagemagick-optimize-jpg/README.md

 This WILL overwrite the original pictures so it is highly advised to make backups.

-To use the below commands: `Open cmd.exe as an administrator`
+To use the below commands: `Open cmd.exe as an administrator` to the jpg file(s) directory

 # Download the latest windows version of imagemagick
 ```